wavemaker/docs/learn/react-native/wmx-docs/creating-wmx-widget.md

 ---
 ---

+Once project has been set up locally, you can start building your WMX widget.
+Here we will see how to create a WMX Widget in your WaveMaker project, including folder structure and essential files with a "Hello World" Example.

 - All WMX Widgets in a WaveMaker Project are stored in: `src/main/webapp/extensions/components/src`.

 - Each widget requires its own folder with a lowercase alphanumeric name.
 For example, a widget named mywidget should be placed in `src/main/webapp/extensions/components/src/mywidget/`.